-But neither was Timothy Lau Tin Ching the only one to visit Nepal , nor was
+But neither was Timothy Lau Tin Ching the only one to visit Nepal Nepal Hong Kong and

 had not had such high hills.
 Besides, the life that relished in the